DataDog/documentation/content/guides/composite_monitors.md

 #### One multi-alert monitor

 Consider a scenario where monitor A is a multi-alert monitor grouped by `host`.
-If the monitor has 4 reporting sources — hosts web01 through web04 — you may receive up to 4 alerts each time Datadog evaluates the composite monitor.
+If the monitor has four reporting sources — hosts web01 through web04 — you may receive up to four alerts each time Datadog evaluates the composite monitor.
 In other words: for a given evaluation cycle, Datadog has 4 cases to consider.
 For each case, monitor A's status may vary across its sources, but the statuses of monitors B and C — which are simple alerts — are unchanging.

 The previous table showed the composite monitor status across four points in time, but in this example, the table shows the status of each multi-alert case, all at one point in time: